MSF-UK/HHOT-Handbook/README.md

 * % after touching patient surroundings

-The starter kit for **5 Moments** can be found [here](https://www.who.int/gpsc/5may/tools/en/).
+The starter kit for **5 Moments** [can be found here](https://www.who.int/gpsc/5may/tools/en/).

 This HHOT handbook explains how to collect data on the 5 moments of hand hygiene, and how to visualise it within the HHOT dashboard.

-The handbook takes you through seven phases:
+The handbook takes you through seven stages:
-1. How to create a KoBo Toolbox account
+1. How to create a KoBo Toolbox account (for data collection and storage)
 2. How to create Your Data Collection Form
 3. How to deploy Your Data Collection Form
 4. How to collect your data